New-President/New-President/README.md

 <!--Intro start-->
-- 🔭 I’m currently studying in **Ngee Ann Polytechnic Diploma in Cybersecurity & Digital Forensics**
+- 🔭 I’m currently studying in **National University of Singapore**

-- 🌱 I’m currently learning next.js to build my new portfolio site.
+- 🌱 Diploma in in Cybersecurity & Digital Forensics

 - 🤖 I've keen interest in AI and Cybersecurity